 1. Talk to a trusted individual

 Business debt stress can be overwhelming and debilitating, so don’t try to confront it on your own.
 Confide in someone you trust.
-This could be your partner, a friend, a financial counsellor, or an insolvency expert.
+This could be your partner, a friend, a financial counselor, or an insolvency expert.

 Business debt can feel as though it has a stigma attached to it, which means it can be challenging to discuss.
 But confiding in someone can relieve the stress and help you get back on track sooner.